Marsican brown bear (captive animal “Sandrino”) (Marco Tersigni – Creative Commons Licence)

 Range: A 5,000 to 8,000 square kilometre area in the Appenine Mountains of Italy, mainly in the Abruzzo-Lazio-Molise National Park and surrounding area.
 The park was created in 1923 specifically to protect these bears.

-Past, present, and future distribution of the Marsican brown bear: (a) 1800 distribution; (b) 1900 distribution; (c) 1993 distribution; (d) projected 2000 distribution.
+The changing distribution of the Marsican brown bear: (a)1800 distribution; (b)1900 distribution; (c)1993 distribution; (d) projected 2000 distribution.
 (Rauer et al 1999 Brown Bear Conservation Action Plan for Europe distribution Italy)

 Habitat: Elevations above 800 metres and up to 1700 metres, predominantly in forested areas, mixed, broadleaf and coniferous but particularly beechwood.
 Also found in grasslands and at lower-altitudes in oak woods and orchard.